NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Sweep ender is untechable
 - 4A window improved
 - Act4A is unblockable and drains chakra
+- 8B
-- 8B high crushes on frame 6
+    - High crushes on frame 6
+    - More lift
+- 8B(B)
-- 8B(B) added as 6B with follow ups
+    - Added as 6B with follow ups
+    - Transition made 6 frames faster
+- 8B(A) changed to be 8A with faster transition
+- 8A
-- 8A high crush changed from 1-end to 11-32 to match the animation better
+    - High crush changed from 1-end to 11-32 to match the animation better
+    - Has 10 less endlag frames
+    - Flags fixed to "land" properly
+    - First two hits lift increased
+    - Final hit changed to spinning knockdown with increased lift
+- JB
-- JB shockwave hitbox is now -1 on hit (was -8)
+    - Shockwave hitbox is now -1 on hit (was -8)
+    - When performed outside of a string, does +3 damage
 - JA
     - Phantom sword glitch applies to both players
     - Hitbox is active for one more frame